jasongilman/proto-repl/README.md

 or [the Boot tutorial](https://github.com/boot-clj/boot#install) for help creating a new project.)
 2. Start the REPL by bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"
   * The REPL can also be started by using the [keyboard shortcuts documented below](#keybindings-and-events).

-See the [Proto REPL Demo project](https://github.com/jasongilman/proto-repl-demo) for a demonstration of the features of Proto REPL and more of a description on how it works.

 ### Connecting to a Remote REPL